Originally posted 2-15-2016

 600 ounces on a regular basis.
 Producing batches on demand ensures we do not

-• Our product is free of synthetic oils.
+have unused product sitting stagnant on the shelf for many years. - Our product is free of synthetic oils.
 I don’t want to point

 fingers at other manufactures but some contain industrial type oils.
 We use